edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 When using embeddings we are not training the language model.
-Instead we're creating embeddings vectors for every piece of documentation which will later help you find which documentation likely answers a user's question.
+Instead we're creating embeddings vectors for every piece of documentation which will later help us find which documentation likely answers a user's question.
 When a user asks a question, we create a new embedding for that question and compare it against the embeddings generated from our documentation to find the most similar embeddings.
 The answer is generated using the content that